-Kathryn Stevens is Lecturer in Classics and Ancient History.
-She studied Classics with Akkadian at St John's College, Oxford (2004-8), and obtained her MPhil and PhD from King's College, Cambridge (2008-12).
-In 2012-13 she was a Postdoctoral Fellow in Assyriology at the University of Copenhagen, and currently also holds a Junior Research Fellowship at Trinity College, Cambridge (2013-17).
+Kathryn Stevens is Assistant Professor in Classics and Ancient History.
+She studied Classics with Akkadian at St John's College, Oxford (2004–8), and obtained her MPhil and PhD from King's College, Cambridge (2008–12).
+In 2012–13 she was a Postdoctoral Fellow in Assyriology at the University of Copenhagen, and from 2013–17 held a Junior Research Fellowship at Trinity College, Cambridge.
 In 2014 she was awarded the prize for 'Best First Article After the PhD' by the International Association for Assyriology for her article 'Secrets in the Library: Protected Knowledge and Professional Identity in Late Babylonian Uruk' (Iraq 2013).

 Her main research interests are in Greek and Mesopotamian cultural and intellectual history, with a particular focus on the Hellenistic period.
-Her forthcoming monograph examines connections between the intellectual histories of the Hellenistic Greek world and Babylonia, and she has written articles on Greek geography, Seleucid kingship and localism in the Hellenistic world.
+Her forthcoming monograph, Between Hellas and Babylon: Hellenistic Intellectual History in Cross-Cultural Perspective (Cambridge University Press) examines connections between Greek and Babylonian scholarship in the Hellenistic period and argues for a new approach to the writing of Hellenistic intellectual histories.
+She has also written articles on Greek geography, Seleucid kingship and localism in the Hellenistic world.

 - Hellenistic history

 - Mesopotamian history